 However, single storey buildings have higher space consumption and use of natural resources, and therefore shouldn't be preferred over multi-storey buildings in the PER evaluation.
 That is why in the PHPP the generated renewable energy is based on the "projected building foot-print".
-This is equal to the largest exterior dimensions of the building, which roughly equates to the roof area that is useable for a photovoltaic system and also equates to the base area that is occupied by the building.
+This is equal to the largest exterior dimensions of the thermal building envelope, which roughly equates to the roof area that is useable for a photovoltaic system and also equates to the base area that is occupied by the building.
 Thus a similar renewable energy generation requirement applies for all buildings regardless of the number of storeys.

-Note: Because the specific renewable primary energy demand [kWh/(m2{TFA}a)] and renewable energy generation [kWh/(m2{foot-print}a)refer to different areas, they cannot be directly compared with one another.
+Note: Because the specific renewable primary energy demand $[kWh/(m^2{TFA}a)]$ and renewable energy generation $[kWh/(m^2{foot-print}a)$ refer to different areas, they cannot be directly compared with one another.